AnglerLeague earns commission from affiliate links on this page. Learn how we make money.

 Best for Numbers

-When I want to put a cooler full of eater-size channels on the bank for a fish fry, Sudden Impact is what I reach for.
-Thinner consistency disperses scent faster than Sonny's, which means more bites per session — they're smaller fish on average, but the action is non-stop.
-Pair with the Team Catfish Dead Red sponge worms (sold separately) for the tightest fit.
+For anglers who want steady numbers of channel cats, Sudden Impact is the common pick.
+The thinner consistency disperses scent faster than Sonny's, and reviewers report more bites per session — smaller fish on average, but the action tends to stay steady.
+Owners recommend pairing it with the Team Catfish Dead Red sponge worms (sold separately) for the tightest fit.

 Check Price on Amazon